Two dots (diacritic): Umlaut

+It can be seen in the Sütterlin script, formerly used widely in German handwriting, in which the letter e is formed as two short parallel vertical lines very close together (see under Sütterlin#Characteristics).

 Stylistic use

 The two dot diacritic is also sometimes used for purely stylistic reasons.
-For example, the Brontë family, whose surname was derived from gaelic and had been anglicised as "Prunty", or "Brunty": At some point, the father of the sisters, Patrick Brontë (born Brunty), decided on the alternative spelling with a diaeresis diacritic over the terminal e to indicate that the name had two syllables.
+For example, the Brontë family's surname was derived from Gaelic and had been anglicised as "Prunty", or "Brunty", but at some point, the father of the sisters, Patrick Brontë (born Brunty), decided on the alternative spelling with a diaeresis diacritic over the terminal e to indicate that the name had two syllables.